An inside look at The Moment's journey to unlock the full potential of self-management.

-The Moment is on its journey to unlock the full potential of self-management.
+The Moment is on a journey to unlock the full potential of self-management.
 “Going Teal” was a key milestone.
 We believe in honesty, transparency, organizational development, and applying the innovation process to ourselves.
 The following is a look at why we embrace these values, and how we’re growing as a result.

-First, let’s talk about ego
+First, let’s talk about ego.

 In his book Advice Not Given, Dr. Mark Epstein says, “Our ego is at once our biggest obstacle and our greatest hope.”
 Ego is the device or lens through which one experiences the world around oneself.
 Ego collects the sensory inputs from one’s body, surroundings, and physical needs.
 Consciousness has often been referred to as one’s higher self.
 Consciousness knows no limits or boundaries.
 With the proper perspective, both ego and consciousness can work together to form a happy union.